Position Class: Full Time

 RESPONSIBILITY FOR ACCURACY/ACCOUNTABILITY

 Incumbent must communicate with stakeholders on a national and local level to positively influence the effectiveness of CBCF in achieving its objectives.
 The Director, Marketing and Communications must follow and adhere to federal, state and local ethics laws, as well as CBCF policies governing conduct.
-Failure to comply may result in penalties for CBCF and the Director, Marketing and Communications.

-- Knowledge: Requirements include a fully accredited Bachelor’s degree in communications, marketing, public relations or related field.
+- Knowledge: Requirements include a fully accredited Bachelor’s degree in communications, marketing, public relations, English or related field.
 Must possess a minimum of seven years demonstrated professional services in marketing and/or communication role.
 Thorough understanding of public relations, marketing or communication principles and related strategic planning is mandatory.
 Must be a confident leader with coaching and supervisory experience.
 Requires excellent written and verbal communications skills and strong proofreading and copywriting.
 Strong project management and analytical skills with demonstrated ability to set priorities and meet competing deadlines.
 Strong knowledge of public policy, federal legislative process and political environment is required.
 Must have experience in multi-media storytelling.
 Proven experience engaging and cultivating thriving online communities is a plus.
 Nonprofit work experience is preferred.
 Creative design or artistic ability is a plus.

-- Physical Requirements: The candidate must be able to work in a fast paced environment with demanding deadline schedules, long hours, some evenings and weekends during peak times.
+- Physical Requirements: The candidate must be able to work in a fast-paced environment with demanding deadline schedules, long hours, some evenings and weekends during peak times.
 The candidate must work well under pressure, exercising tact and diplomacy and managing simultaneous priorities.